graciemcguire/phase-4-data-structures-binary-search-tree-lab/README.md

 - `BinarySearchTree#insert`: this method should take a value as input, create a new `Node` with that value, and insert it into the `Tree` instance.
 The method should insert nodes regardless of the tree's existing size, and should not allow duplicate nodes to be inserted.
-The method should return the `Tree` instance itself if the `Node` was inserted and `nil` otherwise.
+If the `Node` was inserted successfully, the method should return that `Node`.
+Otherwise, the method should return `nil`.